DellProSupportGse/Tools/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------
 ## Dell Server Updater
-   This tool will automatically download and install Drivers/Firmware on Dell Servers
+   This tool will automatically download and install Windows Updates, Drivers/Firmware on Dell Servers

   How To Use:
     From ISE or PowerShell as admin execute the following: